ELITEv5/SunPLS/FAQ.md

 to explore the possibility of a self-stabilizing digital asset.

-The protocol’s design draws conceptual inspiration from the **ProjectUSD research framework**, while implementing a simplified architecture focused on autonomy and transparency.
+The protocol's design draws conceptual inspiration from the **ProjectUSD research framework**, while implementing a simplified architecture focused on autonomy and transparency.